-The Longhorn Center for Academic Excellence offers a variety of programs and services to assist University students, including the Gateway Scholars Programs, the McNair Scholars Program, and the Longhorn Link program.
+The Longhorn Center for Academic Excellence offers a variety of programs and services to assist University students, including the Gateway Scholars, McNair Scholars Program, Longhorn Link, and Study Abroad programs.
+It also features a new program for sophomores and juniors interested in a law career, DiscoverLaw.org Prelaw Undergraduate Studies Plus and a research and mentoring initiative, the African American Male Research Intiative.